Cribbin/self-driving-car-engineer-nanodegree-4/writeup.md

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]
+![center][center]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded two laps in reverse, to allow the model to generalize and to not have a bias to one particualr direction.

-![alt text][image3]
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn how it should react in such a scenario.
+Without this, the vehicle would perform on straight, but it wouldn't be able to recover from a mistake.
+Here is a sequence of what a recovery looks like:

-![alt text][image4]
+![recover1][recover1]
-![alt text][image5]
+![recover2][recover2]

-Then I repeated this process on track two in order to get more data points.
+![recover3][recover3]

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+Finally, I also recorded some samples of driving on bends, as this proved to be one of the areas the model struggled on during the testing phase.

-![alt text][image6]
+In addition, I used the left, center, and right camera images.
+An offset of 0.2 was applied to the steering angle for the left and right images.
+Here is an example of what the left, center, and right images look like:

-![alt text][image7]
+![left][left]

-Etc ....
+![center][center]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+![right][right]

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+After the collection process, I had 13378 number of data points.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 2.
+I found that beyond this number resulted in fluctuation of the training accuracy, which is an indicator of the model overfitting to the dataset.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.